Nico-lezicos/Exchanges-Accounts-Management-Reports/README.md

-# Binance - FTX : Accounts-Management-Reports
+# Exchanges Accounts-Management-Reports
 Ultimate Free Notebooks to Manage your money in Binance "Spot & Earn Flexible" or FTX Accounts

 Someone has to deal with it so I did it, now you can't ask "WERE IS MY MONEY?" anymore. 📊

+Last update : 02/10/2022

 Some sample of what you'll get as a start